backdrop-contrib/transliteration/README.txt

 -- INSTALLATION --

-1. Copy the transliteration module to your modules directory and enable it on the Modules page (admin/build/modules).
+1. Copy the transliteration module to your modules directory and enable it on Site building > Modules (admin/build/modules).

-   During installation or update all filenames containing invalid characters will be automatically converted.
+   During installation or update all filenames containing non-ASCII characters will be automatically converted.

 2. That's it.
-The names of all new uploaded files will now automatically be transliterated and cleaned from invalid characters.
+The names of all new uploaded files will now automatically be transliterated and cleaned from non-ASCII characters.

--- INTEGRATION --
+-- 3RD PARTY INTEGRATION --

-Module developers that want to make use of transliteration to clean input strings should code similar to the following:
+Module developers who want to make use of transliteration to clean input strings may use code similar to this:

 if (module_exists('transliteration')) {
   $transliterated = transliteration_get($string);